 - It is hugely important that you are reliable and organised.

 - Replying quick and polite in your communication supports the above traits.

 - In-home cat sitting should be a stress-free alternative to catteries and cat boarding.
 Pay attention to the instructions cat owners give you to make sure you keep their pet happy while they are away.

 - Understanding how important the cat’s routine is and ensuring you provide as much familiarity and reassurance to them as well as their owners.

 - The ability to demonstrate responsibility and be security conscious of your client’s home.

 - When it comes to additional skills being able to administer medications in both tablet and liquid form is extremely helpful.

 - Although the cat is your boss, each cat owner has their own ways and expectations.
 Remember to apply your service with great understanding and respect for all the different needs of every owner.

-03 Introductions to your cat clients – The meet and greet
+Introductions as a cat sitter – The free meet and greet

 As part of the service you will be asked to meet the cat and the owner before the sitting starts.
 This is usually an unpaid courtesy visit.
 And as first impressions count we have put together a few must-do tips: